Governance & Accountabilities

 - Publicly post the Agency’s MOU with the Ministry of the Environment and Climate Change;

-- Generate a publicly available Annual Report that is approved by the Minister of the Environment and Climate Change and tabled in the Provincial Legislature;
+- Generate a publicly available Annual Report that is approved by the Minister of the Environment, Conservation and Parks and tabled in the Provincial Legislature;

 - Produce a three-year Business Plan that is submitted annually to the Minister of the Environment and Climate Change for approval and posted publicly beginning in 2015;